The closest alternatives to Yukon Gold Potato are Carola Potatoes, Russet Potatoes, Red Bliss Potatoes, Katahdin Potatoes, and Inca Gold Potatoes.

 They are a good source of potassium and contain Vitamin C and dietary fiber.

-Use an equal amount of Russet potatoes as a substitute for Yukon Gold potatoes in your recipes.
+Use an equal amount of Russet potatoes as a substitute for Yukon Gold potatoes in your recipes - for creamier mashed results without butter, try butter substitutes for mashed potatoes.

 3 - Red Bliss Potatoes